 The only way for you to be absolutely sure about how your patients are being treated over the phone is for you to have a telephone etiquette plan in place.
 The good news is that it’s relatively easy to implement one, if you know how…

 That’s where customer service expert and consultant, Tracy Bird, FACMPE, CPC, CPMA, CEMC, CPC-I, comes in.
-On Thursday, September 19th at 1pm ET, during her 60-minute live online rebroadcast, Tracy will walk you through how to effectively identify where your front desk phone etiquette is falling short and exactly how to correct it.
+During her 60-minute online training, Tracy will walk you through how to effectively identify where your front desk phone etiquette is falling short and exactly how to correct it.

 You’ll receive proven training tools that will help ensure your staff are effectively trained.
 You’ll also receive proven management tools that will allow you to keep tabs on your front desk phone etiquette and take action before a problem escalates.